Seed bombs for kids are fantastic eco-friendly projects that can be used as gifts and more.

 If you’re sharing your heart-shaped seed bombs as a gift, you could place in a brown paper bag (or gift bag) and add one of our free printable gift tags for a special touch.

-These seed bombs for kids are excellent ways to celebrate Earth Day, Spring, and anytime you want to help your kids create a meaningful gift.
+These seed bombs for kids are excellent ways to enjoy fun Earth Day activities, Spring, and anytime you want to help your kids create a meaningful gift.
 Oh, and these homemade seed bombs are great gifts for Mother’s Day and teacher appreciation!

 Get Your Free Printable Gift Tags for Seed Bombs